plasne/openid-connect/implementation.md

 ## DNS and SSL

-You will always have at least 3 services and they will all need to share a base domain name, for example:
+Generally there are at least 3 roles for your application (the authentication service, the API, and the static web assets).
+Commonly you are going to host these on a different sub-domain sharing a base domain, for example:

--   WFE - wfe.plasne.com
+-   WEB - web.plasne.com

 -   API - api.plasne.com